Investors Clinic extends support amid Covid crisis

-New Delhi, May 11 (IANS) nvestors Clinic, a real estate consultancy firm has announced that it is offering help to its Covid-affected employees and their family members in Noida and surrounding areas.
+New Delhi: Investors Clinic, a real estate consultancy firm has announced that it is offering help to its Covid-affected employees and their family members in Noida and surrounding areas.

 The company has set up a dedicated team of 25 employees to take the initiatives ahead, said a company statement.